Privacy Policy

 The extension requests the following permissions, each for a specific purpose:

 - Host permissions (<all_urls>): Required because browser-based attacks can occur on any website.
 The extension must be able to monitor clipboard operations and detect social engineering patterns on all pages to provide comprehensive protection.
+The extension does not read, collect, or transmit page content.

 6. Content Scripts